TakakiNishio/al5d/README.md

 source ~/.bashrc
 ```

-1. connect the arm and PC using Bluetooth
+1. connect the arm and PC using Bluetooth (RADME @ directory　"python")

-2. move the arm by Python commands
+2. move the arm by Python commands (RADME @ directory　"python")

 4. simulation model in rviz
 ```bash